ChordPro/chordpro/docs/content/Install-MacOS-Native.md

 Once the `.dmg` is open, you will see a **READ ME FIRST** document.

-**Please read it; do to macOS safety restrictions you cannot just run the program:**
+**Please read it; due to macOS safety restrictions you cannot just run the program:**

 *Your download contains an almost ready to go **ChordPro**; except that the application is only ad-hoc signed by us and not by an approved Apple Developer with a valid certificate.
 So, the security system on your Mac will give an error when you double-click the application.*